ExistentialEnso/enso-lists/macos-apps.md

 ## Communication

+* [Flume](https://flumeapp.com) - Fairly minimalist Instagram client that is an absolute joy to use.
-* [Spark](https://sparkmailapp.com) - The best email client for macOS.
+* [Spark](https://sparkmailapp.com) - My favorite email client for macOS.
 Also, its logo is a lot better than Mail.app's which is a relic of Apple's skeumorphic years.
 * [TweetFast](https://tweetfast.xyz) - Easy way to write tweets from the menu bar of the Mac.

 ## Productivity